whydnct/fdf_docs/libs/minilibx/events.md

 | `13` | GraphicsExpose| | `25` | ResizeRequest    | |      |                  |

 If you can't figure out what some events are, don't worry, because you probably won't need them.
 If you do, go read [the documentation of each X11 events](https://tronche.com/gui/x/xlib/events/).

 ### X11 masks

+- Key masks allow you to whitelist / blacklist events from your event subscriptions.
-Each X11 event, also has a according mask.
-This way you can register to only one key when it triggers, or to all keys if you leave your mask to the default.
+	- Each X11 event, has a according mask.
+	- This way you can register to only one key when it triggers, or to all keys if you leave your mask to the default.
-Key masks therefore allow you to whitelist / blacklist events from your event subscriptions.
-The following masks are allowed:
+- The following masks are allowed:

 | Mask       | Description      | | Mask       | Description          |
 | :--------: | ---------------- |-| :--------: | -------------------- |